University of Stirling

 Dr Barbara Lippert is Director of Research at the Stiftung Wissenschaft und Politik (SWP).
 Her research focuses on EU enlargement policy, its implications for European Union and Germany’s approach to European affairs.

 Prof Tobias Lock is Professor of Law at the National University of Ireland Maynooth.
 His research focuses on the EU’s multilevel relations with other legal orders, including the European Convention on Human Rights.

 David Martin is Co-convener of the Scottish constitutional Citizens’ Assembly.
-He was a Member of the European Parliament’s Committee on International Trade and MEP for Scotland.
-He was Vice President of the European Parliament from 1989 to 2004 and is the UK’s longest-serving MEP.
+He was a Member of the European Parliament and on its Committee on International Trade and MEP for Scotland.
+He was Vice President of the European Parliament from 1989 to 2004 and was the UK’s longest-serving MEP.